Belfast School Of Theology

 You will graduate with a BA (Hons) from the University of Cumbria. www.cumbria.ac.uk

-Each year, Developing Practice is a core module which seeks to equip you to be a disciple, confident in faith, reflective in practice, informed and passionate in theological thinking and active in serving God.
+Each year, Ministry Formation and Practice is a core module which seeks to equip you to be a disciple, confident in faith, reflective in practice, informed and passionate in theological thinking and active in serving God.

 Beyond this, each module will challenge your spiritual understanding in different ways.
 Also, your wider experience of community here at BST will lead to growth in your relationship with others and with God.